 Exceptions are understandable and okay for unusual situations, if you just ran a half marathon and took lots of days off to recover afterward, or if you had to take unplanned off days, etc. But as a practice during serious training you want to keep monotony between 1.00 and 1.50.

-However, looking back at my prior years’ training (and without getting into a granular breakdown and collection of graph images), I can see that times my training was productive often had more of a 1.30-1.40 monotony, and that training that didn’t pan out often cruised around 1.60-1.80, often exceeding 2.00.
+However, looking back at prior years’ training (and without getting into a granular breakdown and collection of graph images), I see that times my training was productive often had more of a 1.30-1.40 monotony, and that training that didn’t pan out often cruised around 1.60-1.80, often exceeding 2.00.
 I see some loosely correlative evidence in my own training that worrying about it, at least in my case, can have some merit.

 Someday I’ll probably write a granular breakdown post with all those old tables, graphs and images.
 It’s just not going to be now.
 However, I’ll show a sample of what I do now to plan training and keep Monotony at a proper level.
 This is using the Electric Blues “Daniels Tables” Excel spreadsheet, which has a section to enter in training volume, and shows percentage breakdowns by workout type.

-While a side topic, I do try to maintain 80/20 training principles, so you’ll notice the easier Recovery & Aerobic training is around low 80’s%.
-Harder training at this point is any intense running (not just zone 3 and above… harder zone 2 counts right now as I work back into regular running shape), and any strength training (the 10’s in the sample are strength workouts).
+While a side topic, I do try to maintain 80/20 training principles.
+You’ll notice the easier Recovery & Aerobic training is around low 80’s%.
+Harder training for me now is any intense running.
+This is not just zone 3 and above.
+Harder zone 2 counts right now as I work back into regular running shape.
+I also include any strength training (the 10’s in the sample are strength workouts).

-The sample above is the current week and I’ve had to make several adjustments to the remaining schedule, since as mentioned earlier this has been an unusual week with multiple distractions.
-Friday was supposed to be heavier, and the strength workout that day was originally scheduled for Wednesday.
+The sample above is the current week.
+I had to make several adjustments to the remaining schedule, As mentioned earlier, this has been an unusual week with multiple distractions.
+I had wanted to do more Friday.
+The strength workout that day was originally scheduled for Wednesday.
 As I rearrange the schedule, I make other adjustments to re-balance the monotony.